ubiquitous-computing-lab/Mining-Minds/service-curation-layer/recommendation-builder/README.md

 ##### Import project in Eclipse:
 * File > Import
 * Expand `Maven` and select `Existing Maven Projects`
-* Select root directory of the project and click `Finish`
+* Select `service-curation-layer/recommendation-builder` directory and click `Finish`

 Once the project is loaded now Right Click on the project,
 * Run as > Run on Server